IBM/reactive-code-workshop/akka/ReactiveREST.md

 In order to stop the main, press any key.

 **And that's it!
 Akka Http client with streams**

+**Keep this terminal window open for the next exercise.** Create a new Terminal window for RxJava part 2.

 Back to [the top](README.md)
 Onward to [Reactive Events](ReactiveEventSource.md)